openshift/enhancements/enhancements/authentication/login-logout-events.md

   }
 ```

+### Protecting sensitive data

+The request URI in the OAuth2 flows contain a lot of information and therefore values of query parameters that are not an allow list will be masked.
+The allow list will be hardcoded and won't be configurable.

+For some OAuth2 flows, which are not regarded as best pratice, the exposed information could enable an attacker to try to impersonate a user.

+If it would be possible to configure that setting, an attacker could try to add sensible information to the allow list.

+### Verbosity

+The audit events are based on the audit framework given by kubernetes.
+The configuration for the verbosity should be set on the `ResponseComplete` stage and the `Metadata` level.

+The `username` is present on `RequestReceived`, but the decision happens during the response itself.
+So the logging stage is set to `ResponseComplete`.

+The focus is on who tried to authenticate and did it work, which is answered on `Metadata` level.
+It is not necessary and probably not compliant to log the body.

 ### Event construction

 In all cases above an [Info](https://github.com/openshift/oauth-server/blob/961295a3151da3fff9daa5ea0ab8c0bf92a7d7e6/vendor/k8s.io/apiserver/pkg/authentication/user/user.go#L20) entity is available with user information which can be used to fill audit event data.